 The associated Kingmere Schedule Impact Assessment can be found here.

-A leaflet summarising the managment of Kingmere MCZ can be found here
+A leaflet summarising the managment of Kingmere MCZ can be found here This is designed to be a single sheet of A4, folded in half.

 The voluntary Code of Conduct can be found here.